VladPocris/BreachExplorer/README.md

 BreachExplorer is a small Blazor WebAssembly app that lets you **see the biggest data‑breaches in one glance and check if your own e‑mail address has been pwned**.
 It pulls breach data from *Have I Been Pwned?* and serves it through a tiny ASP.NET Core Web API proxy (to dodge CORS), then renders interactive charts right in the browser.

 **Live demo (OLD):** https://gcstorageacc2.z9.web.core.windows.net/  (Student account closed therefore deployment migrated to GitHub & render.com)
 **Live demo (NEW):** https://vladpocris.github.io/BreachExplorer/    (API's were premium so at the moment some don't work or have limited functionality.
-FIRST REQUESTS TAKE UP TO 50 SECONDS BECAUSE OF Render.com FREE HOSTING PLAN, THEN IT WORKS AS INTENDED)
+FIRST API REQUESTS TAKE UP TO 50 SECONDS BECAUSE OF Render.com FREE HOSTING PLAN, THEN IT WORKS AS INTENDED)
 **Source:** https://github.com/VladPocris/BreachExplorer

 ## What it does